Combined DNA Index System: Loci

 Prior to January 1, 2017, the national level of CODIS required that known offender profiles have a set of 13 loci called the "CODIS core".
 Since then, the requirement has expanded to include seven additional loci.
 Partial profiles are also allowed in CODIS in separate indexes and are common in crime scene samples that are degraded or are mixtures of multiple individuals.
-Upload of these profiles to the national level of CODIS requires at least eight of the core loci to be present as well as a profile rarity of 1 in 10 million (calculated using population statistics).
+Upload of these profiles to the national level of CODIS requires at least eight of the core loci to be present, as well as a profile rarity of 1 in 10 million (calculated using population statistics).

 Loci that fall within a gene are named after the gene.
-For example, TPOX, is named after the human thyroid peroxidase gene.
+For example, TPOX is named after the human thyroid peroxidase gene.
 Loci that do not fall within genes are given a standard naming scheme for uniformity.
 These loci are named D + the chromosome the locus is on + S + the order in which the location on that chromosome was described.
 For example, D3S1358 is on the third chromosome and is the 1358th location described.
-The CODIS core are listed below; loci with asterisks are the new core and were added to the list in January 2017.
+The CODIS core is listed below; loci with asterisks are the new core and were added to the list in January 2017.